 Seahawks mailbag: More on Julio Jones.
-And what’s next for Marquise Blair and Cody Barton?
+And what next for Marquise Blair and Cody Barton?

 But I also think Seattle feels it is better there with Ethan Pocic and Kyle Fuller than a lot of outsiders may think.

-And Seattle is pretty up against it cap wise with $7.2 million left, less than all but nine other teams, which means the Seahawks have had to prioritize some spots at what might seem the expense of others — in other words, you can’t pay top dollar everywhere.
+And Seattle only has $7.2 million left in cap space, less than all but nine other teams, which means the Seahawks have had to prioritize some spots — in other words, you can’t pay top dollar everywhere.

 At this point, I don’t see Seattle making a significant move on the offensive line barring an injury before the regular season.